ANTHROPOLOGY

 Field School in Historical Archaeology

-Historic St. Mary’s City (HSMC), in association with St. Mary’s College of Maryland, announces its 2016 field school in historical archaeology.
+Historic St. Mary’s City (HSMC), in association with St. Mary’s College of Maryland, announces its field school in historical archaeology.
 HSMC is a state-supported, outdoor museum located at the site of Maryland’s first capital (1634-1694).
 The main focus of this summer’s excavations is on the yards directly adjacent to the Calvert House.
-Built in the first decade of Maryland’s settlement by Leonard Calvert, the first Governor, it served as the statehouse of the Province until 1676.
-Previous testing in the back yard revealed the presence of numerous fences, borrow pits, several outbuildings, and the ditch of a 1645 fort.
+Built-in the first decade of Maryland’s settlement by Leonard Calvert, the first Governor, it served as the statehouse of the Province until 1676.
+Previous testing in the backyard revealed the presence of numerous fences, borrow pits, several outbuildings, and the ditch of a 1645 fort.
 Excavations will seek to better define the fences, identify outbuildings, and explore selected features to aid in dating the development of the landscape.

-For the student, the program is an intensive, 10 week experience in Colonial archaeology.
-The first week includes lectures on history, archaeological methods and material culture studies.
-Students learn artifact identification by working with one of the best archaeological collections of 17th century, Colonial material in the country.
-During the following weeks, students participate in excavation, recording and analysis.
+For the student, the program is an intensive, 10-week experience in Colonial archaeology.
+The first week includes lectures on history, archaeological methods, and material culture studies.
+Students learn artifact identification by working with one of the best archaeological collections of the 17th century, Colonial material in the country.
+During the following weeks, students participate in excavation, recording, and analysis.
 Guest scholars speak on the history and architecture of the Chesapeake region.
 Field trips to nearby archaeological sites in Maryland and Virginia are planned.
-Students will also have the rare opportunity to learn about and help sail the MARYLAND DOVE, a replica of a 17th century, square rigged tobacco ship.
+Students will also have the rare opportunity to learn about and help sail the MARYLAND DOVE, a replica of a 17th-century, square-rigged tobacco ship.
+To apply email: travisP@digshistory.org This course is cross-listed with ANTH410

 Parno